 Mozilla leases its various office spaces under operating leases, which require it to pay base rent, real estate taxes, insurance, general repairs and maintenance.
-Mozilla's leases are located in Mountain View, CA, San Francisco, CA, Portland, OR, Canada, Taiwan, the United Kingdom, Germany and France and have various expiration dates through 2023.
+Mozilla's leases are located in San Francisco, CA, Portland, OR, Canada, Germany and France and have various expiration dates through 2026.
 Some leases have options to renew and certain leases are guaranteed by letters of credit.
-Rent expense for 2019 and 2018 totaled \$11.7 million and \$10.9 million, respectively.
+Lease expense for 2020 and 2019 totaled \$10.9 million and \$11.7 million, respectively.